giuliodondi/kOS-Shuttle_OPS1/README.md

 - Once again a single-engine roll to heads-up and a **ET Rate Sep** are done
 - Reentries invariably entail higher heating than in the 2EO Blue case

+**Black Zones**
+- later in the zone high Gs are inevitable because of the high speed
+- reentry pitch is higher to protect from heating and there is higher risk of loss of control

 ### ECAL / Bermuda aborts

 **Not Implemented Yet**

-They will be available in the later stages of **2EO GREEN** for launches out of KSC, Bermuda for 35/40° inclination and ECAL for >=52°.
+IT's a special procedure for **2EO GREEN** for launches out of KSC, available in the later parts when velocity is high enough.
+Bermuda for 35/40° inclination and ECAL for >=52°.

-### 2EO DROOP

-**Not Implemented Yet**

-A non-contingency mode that will keep the Shuttle from falling in the atmosphere and then leading to a low-energy TAL.

 ### 2EO RTLS YELLOW